Blackmore Vale Line Community Rail Partnership (CRP)

 Stations: Lymington Pier, Lymington Town, Brockenhurst

-The CRP was launched in July 2008 with formal designation granted from the Department for Transport on the same day as the line’s 150th anniversary.
-The partnership works to help people discover and experience attractions from the New Forest, to Lymington and on to the Isle of Wight.
+The CRP was launched in July 2008 and over the years the partnership has worked hard to help people discover, and explore, attractions from the New Forest and Lymington, as well as connections on to the Isle of Wight.

 Stations: Salisbury, Dean, Mottisfont & Dunbridge, Romsey, Millbrook, Redbridge, Southampton Central, St Denys, Swaythling, Southampton Airport, Eastleigh, Chandler's Ford, Bitterne, Woolston, Sholing, Netley, Hamble, Bursledon, Shawford, Winchester